 This is a departure from the normal 1:1 isolation/choke balun and utilizes a bifilar pair designed to maximize inter winding breakdown voltage.
 The balun functions to transform balanced twin lead, ladder line or open wire to unbalanced coaxial feedline while providing high levels of choking impedance to stop common mode currents from entering equipment.

 Cores utilized in this model are optimized for mid to upper HF frequencies.
 See the model 1171 for cores optimized to the lower HF bands.

 This balun is NOT wound with the normal 50 ohm pair, rather the design criteria is maximizing inter-conductor breakdown voltage.
 Consequently, this balun is intended primarily for use with multiband wire antennas such as doublets and loops where there will be a wide range of impedance values generated across multiple bands and with a tuner required for the final match.
-Use with coaxial fed monoband wire antennas is not recommended.
+Use with coaxial fed monoband wire or beam antennas is not recommended.

 Choking impedance for this balun has been shifted to provide maximum performance on the 40m through 6m bands.
 However, this ferrite mix also provides good common mode control on the lower HF bands if required .
 It is best installed outdoors to minimize the chance of RF entering the operating position from the balanced feedline.

 Typically this balun is utilized with a tuner that can easily match a wide set of impedance values.
 If you have a tuner with limited range, consider using the Model 4114 balun to reduce the required impedance match and thereby assist the tuner.
 Click on the graph below to view the full choking impedance curve.

 For a good graphical explanation of why this design works well, read through Steve's (G3TXQ) website page